 Cruise gratuities vary from cruise line to cruise line and are required from every passenger, except that in some cases none is charged for children under two (2) years.

-The mandatory gratuity charged is generally per person/day.
-For example: Carnival Cruise Line currently charges $12/person (increasing in 2016) per day in mandatory gratuities.
-That means, a 5-day Caribbean cruise for 2 people will add an extra $120 to your bill - $60 per person.
+The mandatory gratuity charged is generally per-person per-day.
+For example: Carnival Cruise Line currently charges $12.95 per-person per-day in mandatory gratuities.
+That means, a 5-day Caribbean cruise for 2 people will add an extra $129.50 to your bill - $64.75 per-person.

 Before you sail, you are required to provide a valid credit card which will be linked to an onboard account, against which charges onboard the ship plus the gratuity are charged.

 You may also choose to set up a cash onboard account instead.
 The respective cruise line will tell you the minimum amount to be deposited.

 Here is one way to earn some cash toward your mandatory gratuity aboard a Carnival cruise ship, and make your trip more of an affordable family vacation...